 Figure Eight automatically evaluates contributors that meet or exceed the accuracy threshold you set to identify qualifying contributors and associate them with the named Custom Channel.
 When multiple jobs are chosen to source a Custom Channel, any contributor who meets accuracy threshold in any of the jobs qualifies to be in the channel.

 Note: When Creating Custom Channels throughput can be impacted (especially for jobs that were previously targeted to the leveled crowd) but as more contributors are chosen, throughput should increase.

-Fig. 2: Create Custom Channel Via Old Jobs
+Fig. 2: Create Custom Channel Via Previously Ran Jobs

 Manual Custom Channels

 Manual Custom Channels can be created using a list of preferred contributors who have been determined qualified to work in a specific job.
 This channel can be created by uploading a CSV file with contributor IDs.

 Fig. 3: Create Custom Channel Via CSV

 Note: The CSV must contain exactly one column header 'worker_id' with the contributor IDs stored under that column.

 Fig. 4: Example CSV file